WebKit/WebKit/Source/WebKit/WPEPlatform/docs/tutorial-platform.md

 pause and resume rendering.
 Report geometry changes with [method@View.resized].
 When one view fills its toplevel, keeping the two in sync just means resizing the view whenever the toplevel resizes.

+Report keyboard focus the same way: call [method@View.focus_in] when the platform gives the view focus and [method@View.focus_out] when it loses it.
+The Wayland implementation drives these from the `wl_seat` keyboard enter/leave events.

 ## Input